markbsigler/CodePipeline-MCP/README.md

 ## FAQ / Troubleshooting

 **Q: Docker Compose fails to start?**
+- Ensure `docker-compose.yml` exists in the project root.
 - Check for port conflicts (default: 3000).
 - Ensure Docker is running and you have permissions.